 These four indicators then provide a unique and compact insight into all the various aspects of strength and weakness for both currencies and currency pairs from trend and momentum to overbought and oversold.
 What is unique is that using four charts you are then able to monitor the myriad combinations of strength, weakness, momentum, congestion and divergence across the entire forex complex at a click of a button.
 And even more powerfully giving you the confidence to get in and stay in for maximum profits.
 No more missed opportunities, no more struggling with multiple charts, and no more trader regret whatever your trading style approach.

 Applying the Indicator

 Open your MT5 platform and in the main menu, select View > Navigator to open the Navigator window which appears at the left hand side of your workspace.

 In the Navigator window, expand the Indicators tree by clicking the “+” symbol.
 Find the Quantum tree and expand it by clicking the “+” once again to reveal the full list of Quantum Trading indicators.

 To start using the indicator, you can click and drag QuantumCurrencyHeatmap from the Navigator to a chart or you can also double-click QuantumCurrencyHeatmap (which will then be applied to the currently selected chart).
 Doing either one of these will display the Custom Indicator window where you can configure all the various user settings for your Quantum Currency Heatmap.
 These options are grouped and can be accessed by selecting the tabs which will be discussed further in the following sections.
 Once you are done customizing the indicator’s options, click OK to run the indicator.

 You can configure the indicator by changing its variables listed in this tab.
-We will discuss further each configurable input of the Quantum Currency Heatmap below.
+We will explain each configurable input of the Quantum Currency Heatmap shortly.